 Music can also get your heart pumping, draw out some wicked dance moves, or even trigger negative feelings.
 I’ve turned off plenty of songs because they remind me of past relationships or my parents’ divorce.
 And, haven’t we all listened to sad songs when we’re already sad or heartbroken?

 For two reasons.
 First, sometimes it helps us process whatever we’re going through.
 One thing my therapist said that always stuck with me is that we are allowed to acknowledge what we’re feeling, and then just “sit in it” for awhile before moving on.
+Feel your feelings, as they say.

 Second, we just want to listen to someone who understands what we’re feeling, and musicians can do this through the magic of their lyrics and sound.
 This makes us introverts feel understood and less alone.